TechWriterKara/docs/pages/katalon-studio/tutorials/introduction-to-web-testing.md

     - "/katalon-studio/tutorials/introduction-to-web-testing/"
 description:
 ---
-This is a basic tutorial about how to begin testing with Katalon Studio.
-If you are completely new to Katalon Studio or have just begun testing with the app, this ‘Getting Started’ doc is for you.
-We will go over a few principal steps, basic concepts, and operations in Katalon Studio.
-You will learn how to create projects, create, verify, debug, as well as successfully plan and execute test cases.
+New users or those just beginning to test will find this 'Getting Started' tuturial very useful.
+We cover a few principal steps, basic concepts, and operations in Katalon Studio.
+You will learn how to create, verify, and debug projects and tests, as well as successfully plan and execute test cases.

 Before You Begin
 -----

 Katalon Studio is simple and easy to use, even for users without much programming and scripting experience.
 If you are new to Katalon Studio but have some basic Java and/or Groovy skills and a brief understanding of testing, then you should have no problem making use of this tool.

-- To start, first, you need to verify if your computer meets the [System Requirements](https://docs.katalon.com/katalon-studio/docs/system-requirements.html) of Katalon Studio.
+- First, verify if your computer meets the [System Requirements](https://docs.katalon.com/katalon-studio/docs/system-requirements.html) of Katalon Studio.
-- For how to install and set up Katalon Studio, check it out [here](https://docs.katalon.com/katalon-studio/tutorials/install_setup_katalon_studio.html) .
+- For more info on how to install and set up Katalon Studio, check it out [here](https://docs.katalon.com/katalon-studio/tutorials/install_setup_katalon_studio.html) .

 Get Ready!
 -----

 **Step 1: Set up a project**

-In Katalon Studio, you can create a new project from scratch or from one of the sample projects [sample projects](https://github.com/katalon-studio-samples) we provided.
-Go to File > New > Project and select your preference.
+In Katalon Studio, you can create a new project from scratch or from one of the [sample projects](https://github.com/katalon-studio-samples) provided.
+Go to **File > New > Project** and select your preference.
 Then, enter the name of your new project and the location to store the project data.

-Furthermore, all of the Katalon Studio codes in this tutorial are included in the Getting Started Sample, which you can use as a reference.
+_NOTE_: All Katalon Studio codes in this tutorial are included in the Getting Started Sample, which you can use as a reference.

 **Step 2: Create the first test case**

-Right-click on _Test Cases > New > Test Case_
+Right-click on **Test Cases > New > Test Case**.

 Test cases in Katalon Studio can be written in pure Selenium format: